Florida Rabies Laws (2026): Vaccine, Bite & Pet Rules | SafeRabies

 Owners must follow leash and control requirements, prevent roaming, and cooperate with health or animal-control officials when incidents occur.
 Non-compliance can lead to fines, citations, or additional enforcement measures.

-What Happens After a Bite
+What Happens After a Bite in Florida

 Rabies Testing and High-Risk Animals